How US’s First Desi National Youth Poet Laureate Found Her Voice

 Meet Meera, The First Asian American & Indian American National Youth Poet Laureate Of US

-These verses from sixteen-year-old Indian American Meera Dasgupta’s poem ‘Armor’, is introspective and inspiring, and intends healing and hope, in a country ravaged by the virus and the rage of its citizens.
+These verses from sixteen-year-old Indian American Meera Dasgupta’s poem ‘Armor’, are introspective and inspiring, and intend healing and hope, in a country ravaged by the virus and the rage of its citizens.
 A high schooler from New York City, Meera a is the US National Youth Poet Laureate 2020.
 She won this laurel in October 2020 — a title made famous by poet Amanda Gorman with her reading of ‘The Hill We Climb’ for the Biden-Harris inauguration at the US Capitol.
 Gorman, who has since become a media sensation, was the National Youth Poet Laureate in 2017, the title Meera Dasgupta, a 12th grader from Queens, New York City, enjoys currently.

 As the teenage poet calls for a better America, her words also ring true for other ‘turbulent shores’ such as her country of origin, India — where, to quote Meera, ‘we as the people’ need to ‘rise’ and ‘mend’.

 Meera Dasgupta is also the first Asian American and Indian American National Youth Poet Laureate.
 At the age of 16, she has made history by becoming the youngest person to merit this glory.

 Where Poetry Meets Social Justice

 The one-year position as National Youth Poet Laureate is part of a program run by the nonprofit group ‘Urban Word NYC’ that recognises youth poets with a flair for leadership, artistic merit, and commitment to civic engagement.
 Many organisations including Youth Speaks, the President's Committee on the Arts & Humanities, the Academy of American Poets, and the Library of Congress, are co-sponsors.